jqphu/blog/data/blog/pocket-universe-chapter-2-bali.md

 The first thing we thought was, this user experience was a bit cumbersome.
 Having to open up a new browser every time to confirm a transaction kind of sucks.
-Let's meet users where they are with a chrome extension.
+Let's meet users where they are with a Chrome extension.
-The majority of users were using metamask so what if we could just display information there.
+The majority of users were using MetaMask so what if we could just display information there.

 Nish begins to go validate that this is a real problem by searching through twitter of people saying they've been scammed.
-I begin playing with chrome extensions and building out the first iteration.
+I begin playing with Chrome extensions and building out the first iteration.

 After chatting to Stanley to see if he was planning on taking this project further it seemed like he wasn't.
 So we went ahead and said let's just try it out.